Our school vision: Inspiring Learning for All

 Our vision is to inspire learning for all and to nurture unique individuals who are outstanding learners, demonstrating wisdom, responsibility and kindness within their communities.

-Our school rules: We listen, we think, we care encompass all aspects of desirable behaviour and embody positive values and expectations.
+Our school rules - We listen, we think, we share, we care - encompass all aspects of desirable behaviour and embody positive values and expectations.
 Children learn that these rules will guide and support them in their choices of appropriate behaviour.

 Our school values: